Zhai Wanming

 Zhai Wanming (翟婉明 (Zhái Wǎnmíng); born August 1963) is a Chinese scientist who is a professor at Southwest Jiaotong University.
-He was a delegate to the 19th National Congress of the Communist Party of China.
+He was a delegate to the 19th National Congress of the Chinese Communist Party.

 Biography

 Zhai was born into a family of farming background in Jingjiang, Jiangsu, in August 1963.
 He was the second of three children.
 After the resumption of college entrance examination, he was admitted to Southwest Jiaotong University, where he studied vehicle heat transfer under Yu Chengshun (于承训.
 After university, he stayed at the university, he was promoted to associate professor in 1991 and to full professor in 1994.
-In July 1994 he became director of its Train and Route Research Institute.
+In July 1994, he became director of its Train and Route Research Institute.